MatteoIorio11/IRS/lab2/report.md

 1. *sense*: with the using of this method the behaviour searches in the environment and decides if it has something to do (for example avoid an obstacle, going towards the light), this method returns *True* if it is necessary to call its *callback* otherwise it will return *False*.
 2. *callback*: the second API, runs the *real logic* for a specific task, this must be run only if the *sense* method has returned True.

-Because one of the requirement of this task was to develop the robot behaviour using the *subsumption architecture*, it was necessary to define all the different priorities over all the different tasks.
-Among all the possible combinations of behaviours, the chosen stack is this one:
+Because one of the requirements of this task was to develop the robot behaviour using the *subsumption architecture*, it was necessary to define all the different priorities over all the different tasks.
+Among all the possible combinations of behaviours, the chosen stack was this one:
 1. Avoid Obstacle;
 2. Halt Logic;
 3. PhotoTaxi Logic;